 Paul wrote, “For the love of money is the root of all kinds of evil” (1 Timothy 6:10).
 Maybe you’ve heard, “Money is the root of all evil.”
 Is money the root of all evil?
-Check out this post to find out why the love of money (versus money itself) is the problem.
+Read or listen to this chapter from Your Finances God’s Way to learn why the love of money (versus money itself) is the problem.

 Table of Contents